Workforce report details City of Saint John's employee costs | CBC News

 City clerk Jonathan Taylor said the report existed Friday but was excluded from the agenda on the direction of city manager John Collin.

+In a statement Tuesday, Collin said the release of city reports can be held until the council meeting if the issue is "large, or complex or very complicated or requires additional context."

+He said the intent is not to withhold information from the public.

-Questioned about the withholding of the report, Mayor Don Darling said it "should have been provided in advance."
+Questioned about the late release of the report, Mayor Don Darling said it "should have been provided in advance."

 "When you're talking about openness and transparency the report should have been out there in advance for folks to digest," he said.